This article on osteoporosis answers the question: What Is Osteoporosis?

 Osteoarthritis is caused by a variety of things.

-Not lack of calcium intake.
-Well, that does causes it but mostly nobody in the Western World is at risk of that, so YOUR osteoporosis isn't caused by lack of calcium intake.
+Not lack of calcium intake (like your doctors will tell you).
+Well, that does cause it but mostly nobody in the Western World is at risk of that, so YOUR osteoporosis isn't caused by lack of calcium intake.

 But there are medications that cause reduction in bone density.